aghdasim/Progress_Bar_Simulator/README.md

 ## Usage

 1. Enter the estimated download time in milliseconds.
-2. Observe the progress bar as it updates
+2. Observe the progress bar as it updates.

 ## Contributing